Skip to content

 Let's test it locally using Docker:

-$ devenv container shell --docker-run
+$ devenv container run shell

 ...